-AUTHORITIES: The information requested on this benefit application, and the associated evidence, is collected pursuant to Public Law 106 - 386, sections 107(e) and 1513(c) and 8 USC 1101(a)(15)(T).
+AUTHORITIES: The information requested on this application, and the associated evidence, is collected under Public Law106-386 sections 107(e) and 1513(c) and 8 USC 1101(a)(15)(T).

-PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility for temporary immigration benefits for which you are filing.
-The information you provide will be used to grant or deny the benefit sought.
+PURPOSE: The primary purpose for providing the requested information on this application is to determine whether you have established eligibility for the temporary immigration benefit you are applying for.
+DHS uses the information you provide to grant or deny the immigration benefit you are seeking.

-DISCLOSURE: The information you provide, including Social Security Number, is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision or result in denial of your benefit request.
+DISCLOSURE: The information you provide is voluntary.
+However, failure to provide the requested information, including your Social Security number (if applicable), and any requested evidence, may delay a final decision or result in a rejection or denial of your application.